MicrosoftDocs/windows-itpro-docs/windows/keep-secure/advanced-security-auditing-faq.md

 ---
 title: Advanced security auditing FAQ (Windows 10)
-description: This topic for the IT professional lists questions and answers about understanding, deploying, and managing security audit policies. ms.assetid: 80f8f187-0916-43c2-a7e8-ea712b115a06 ms.prod: W10 ms.mktglfcycl: deploy
+description: This topic for the IT professional lists questions and answers about understanding deploying and managing security audit policies.
+MSHAttr: PreferredLib /library
+ms.assetid: 80f8f187-0916-43c2-a7e8-ea712b115a06
+ms.prod: W10
+ms.mktglfcycl: deploy